loomio/loomio-coop-handbook/membership.md

 The [Loomio Cooperative Constitution](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/constitution.html) is the legally-binding document that precisely defines the rights and responsibilities of membership.
 The constitution can only be changed by a special resolution of members (90% agreement).

-Cooperative members have all the responsibilities of owners and shareholders, as well as being the core working staff, including:
+Cooperative members have all the responsibilities of owners and shareholders, as well as being the core working staff.

 * Creating and maintaining the culture of the Loomio co-op
 * Set and maintain the strategic direction, organisational purpose, vision, and values